Lord of the Rings TV series release date on Amazon - cast, trailer and news

 Middle Earth is returning to New Zealand in a series set thousands of years before the books - but what does it all have to do with Aragorn?

-So it begins.
-After two decades since Peter Jackson’s Oscar-winning Lord of the Rings film franchise first hit cinemas, J.R.R.
-Tolkien’s epic fantasy is getting a TV adaptation.
+Production has been cleared to resume in New Zealand on the TV adaptation of J.R.R.
+Tolkien’s classic Lord of the Rings series almost two decades after Peter Jackson’s Oscars-dominating film franchise first hit cinemas.

+Like TV and film productions around the world, The Lord of the Rings series stopped production in March due to the COVID-19 lockdown shutdown.
+But New Zealand’s success in eliminating the coronavirus means production on the epic fantasy small-screen project can resume now.

-However, rather than being a straight remake of the Lord of the Rings books, viewers can expect a “more Silmarillion” show, according to Frodo Baggins star Elijah Wood.
+Rather than being a straight remake of the Lord of the Rings books, viewers of the TV version can expect a “more Silmarillion” show, according to Frodo Baggins star Elijah Wood.

 “From what I understand, the material they are working on exists chronologically further back in history in the lore of Lord of the Rings or Middle Earth than any characters represented in Lord of the Rings,” he recently told IndieWire.